 Invite children to tell what they will remember about today's story.
-Wonder what they will tell their families and friends about the Good Samaritan or the blue and yellow crayons.
+Wonder what they will tell their families and friends about the Good Samaritan.
 Ask them to look for ways they can be good Samaritans to their neighbors.

 Pray the following prayer or one of your own choosing.